deltachat/deltachat-pages/en/help.md

   platforms.

-### Why can I choose not to watch the Inbox?
+### Why can I choose to only watch the DeltaChat folder?

 This is an experimental setting for some people who are experimenting with server-side rules.
 Not all providers support this, but with some you can move all mails with a "Chat-Version" header to the DeltaChat folder.
 Normally, this would be done by the Delta Chat app.

-Watching the Inbox makes sense to turn off, if you have both:
+Enabling "Only Fetch from DeltaChat folder" makes sense if you have both:

 - enabled a server-side rule to move all messages with Chat-Version header to the DeltaChat folder, and
 - have set the "Show classic emails" setting to "no, chats only".

-In this case, Delta Chat doesn't need to watch the Inbox.
+In this case, Delta Chat doesn't need to watch the Inbox, and it's enough to only watch the DeltaChat folder.

 ### How can I change my account to a different e-mail address?